Welcome to the CTNL

 We aim to produce the following results in our research:

-- mathematical and computational models of biological systems that create new neuroscientific knowledge;
+- mathematical and computational models of biological learning systems that help create new neuroscientific knowledge;

-- formulation of testable hypotheses regarding computation and communication in biological neurons and brains;
+- formulation of testable hypotheses regarding computation and communication in biological neurons and brains during learning;

 - design and development of new methods and tools that are useful for model development and hypothesis testing;